Health Insurance for Travelers in Mexico

 Typically, a vacation traveler takes only one of these trips a year.

 For annual vacation travelers, typical travel insurance is a great idea.
 It covers lost luggage, delays, missed flights, medical emergencies, and in many cases repatriation.
-Most experienced travelers would use a brokerage like InsureMyTrip.com to select the right amount of coverage and duration to match the trip, this page will give you all the details.
+Most experienced travelers would use a brokerage like InsureMyTrip.com to select the right amount of coverage and duration to match the trip.

 InsureMyTrip.com is a reputable source representing several dozen companies and offerings.
 It’s fast, easy, and reliable.

 The overland traveler is someone who travels into Mexico overland either by car, RV, or motorcycle.
 Visits to Mexico are typically more than a week or two and return visits to Mexico or away from home happen fairly often.

 For regular travelers, several companies stand out as best bets for coverage.
 The first is WorldNomads.com.
 Second is AIG Travelguard, and finally, Allianz makes up the trifecta of high-quality underwriters.